openmarmot/cat_sort/README.md

 Model Training
 - train a model to identify the cats

+## note on running code
+Run scripts by making the file executable (chmod+x script.sh) and then running with ./script.sh.
+Avoid using sh script.sh as it uses a different shell in Ubuntu and can cause issues.

 ## Data Collection

 ### laptop_collector
+Tested on:
+- Framework 13 laptop running Fedora 42

 This program is designed to run on a laptop and take images with a built in web cam.
-I've tested it on a Framework 13 laptop running Fedora 42.
 I've noted that it continues to run even when the screen locks, and if the web cam light is lit up that means the program is running.

 ### server
+Tested on :
+- Nvidia 4000 ADA

 This is the server program.
 It is meant to run somewhere with a Nivida graphics card.
 I tested it on a desktop running Fedora 42 with a Nvidia 4000 Ada.